What is CENTAUR?

 How does CENTAUR work?

-CENTAUR will use data driven approaches to develop real time control strategies to activate existing in sewer storage at the local scale.
-Sophisticated computational techniques will be combined with specially designed flow control devices to reduce flood risk.
+CENTAUR uses data driven real time control (RTC) strategies to activate existing in sewer storage at the local scale.
+Sophisticated computational techniques have been combined with specially designed communications modules and flow control devices to reduce flood risk.

-CENTAUR will be an autonomous de-centralised system, acting without the need of a central control fed by a hydrodynamic model.
-Its self-learning capabilities mean that it is inherently adaptable and capable of adjusting to changing flow patterns over time, as can be caused by climate change, land use or population change.
+CENTAUR is an autonomous de-centralised system, acting without the need of a central control fed by a hydrodynamic model.
+Its Fuzzy Logic algorithm means that it is inherently adaptable and capable of continuing to function as flow patterns change over time, as can be caused by climate change, land use or population change.

 Why is CENTAUR different?